Prabh-Sekhar/MediClear/README.md

 MediClear is a mobile application designed to simplify complex medical reports into clear, understandable language using responsible AI.

-The platform supports **English, Hindi, and Assamese**, improving accessibility for users with varying levels of health literacy.
+The platform supports **English and Assamese**, improving accessibility for users with varying levels of health literacy.

 # Supported Languages

 - English
-- Hindi
 - Assamese